aeonSolutions/aeonlabs-open-software-catalogue/README.md

 **Project Total: more than 2000 work.h**

-This repo contains all software solutions coded while as a scientific researcher at University of Minho (Portugal) between 2005 and 2009
+This repo contains all software solutions coded while as a scientific researcher at the University of Minho (Portugal) between 2005 and 2009

 <br />
 <br />